The Power of Big Data in Healthcare: Top Benefits and Challenges

 • Data literacy: Big data in specialized industries like healthcare often needs to be interpreted by subject matter experts who understand its implications.
 Using big data in healthcare effectively requires a level of familiarity with what the contents of this data mean.

-• Data security and privacy: Healthcare organizations are subject to laws such as HIPAA that govern how they can use sensitive patient health data.
-Big data healthcare solutions must ensure that they remain compliant with these regulations.
+• Data security and privacy: Healthcare organizations are subject to laws such as HIPAA that govern the use of sensitive patient health data.
+Big data healthcare solutions must ensure their compliance with these regulations.

-What Is the Future of Big Data Healthcare Analytics?
+What Is the Future of Big Data Analytics in Healthcare?

 Big data analytics is already disrupting the world of healthcare, but there’s more to come on the horizon.
 The end goal of healthcare data analytics is to achieve an integrated, real-time data landscape that can easily provide a big-picture view or drill down into specific insights.

-Technology advances such as creative interfaces, wearable technologies, and new statistical and machine learning models will all affect how healthcare data is collected and analyzed.
+Technology advances such as creative interfaces, wearable technologies, and machine learning models will all affect the data collection and analysis process.
 Big data can also support “the empowered patient,” strengthening the physician–patient relationship and actively engaging patients in their healthcare.

-What To Consider When Choosing a Solution for Big Data Analytics in Healthcare
+What To Consider When Choosing a Solution for Big Data for Healthcare

 Looking to choose the right data science solution for big data analytics in health care?
 You’re not alone.
 Below are some of the factors you should take into account when you’re in the market for a healthcare data analytics solution: